PAF Base Faisal

 It is the site of PAF's Southern Air Command HQ and PAF Air War College.

 History

 Royal Air Force activities began at what was then known as Drigh Road in 1933, during the British Raj.
 It was the first air force station in British India and was the birthplace of the colonial-era Royal Indian Air Force, the PAF's parent force.
+The runways were surfaced in 1944.
 The Royal Air Force strikes of 1946 was a mutiny on dozens of Royal Air Force stations in British India in January 1946.
 The mutiny began at RAF Drigh Road, and later spread to involve nearly 50,000 men over 60 RAF stations in British India and RAF bases as far as Singapore.
+In 1947, control of RAF Drigh Road was transferred to the Pakistan Air Force and began serving as a supply depot.

 The following Royal Air Force squadrons were here at some point: